U.S. retailer launches global supply chain capability in record time

 For help with this undertaking, the company partnered with Protiviti.
 Factors in this selection included Protiviti’s demonstrated past success with similar engagements, domain expertise, and reputation for a hands-on approach to problem-solving and working collaboratively with client teams to make change happen.
 While others estimated a timeline of at least 18 months, and probably closer to two years, Protiviti offered a different take: It can be done.

 Work Stream 1: Procurement

 Protiviti separated the work into four streams, with expert teams assigned to each.
 The first stream focused on procurement.
-Activities included identifying and scrutinizing new suppliers, selecting and prioritizing the purchase of parts, and providing training to customer care and sales staff in multiple service locations.
+Activities included identifying and scrutinising new suppliers, selecting and prioritising the purchase of parts, and providing training to customer care and sales staff in multiple service locations.

 Protiviti’s procurement experts conducted due diligence on several suppliers in the Asia-Pacific region.
 Since these were new vendors, the team conducted extensive validations of their product quality and ability to deliver on time.
 Once these validations were completed and the suppliers were selected, a company team augmented by Protiviti procurement experts negotiated contracts, set up letters of credit and got ready to create purchase orders.

 Next, the team prioritised purchases.
 From a list of 110,000 parts, the team chose 13,000 that had the highest demand and were least likely to create intellectual property and patent risk.
 The first tranche of products was distributed to half of the company’s 16 U.S. markets, to be followed by a rollout of several additional groups of products and distribution to the rest of the markets.

 Simultaneously, the procurement team developed custom forecasting and planning tools to be used until more mature systems could be implemented.
 Additionally, training materials were developed and delivered to sales professionals in all of the company’s service centers.
 The training focused on knowledge of after-market products, prices and quality, and learning new commission structures.